AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 3. What is the shape of the calibration curve (can you show that this truly is the shape)?

 #Guidelines for the report
-Your report is expected to include (remember maximum 5 pages):
+Your report is expected to include (remember, maximum 5 pages):
 ###Abstract
 - A short paragraph summarizing your work, including the task and the results.